Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 Before anything, let's define some terms.
 Promises are important in our niche.

-**Synchronous operation**: These are operations that executed sequentially, from top to bottom, one after the other.
+**Synchronous operation**: These are operations that are executed sequentially, from top to bottom, one after the other.
 For some operations _A1_ and _A2_, _A1_ has to be completed before _A2_ will be executed.
 This way, _A2_ will not be executed until _A1_.
 At a time one operation is executed.
 This drawback is called blocking.

 ```js
 console.log("Hello there");